calvintconnor/calvintconnor.github.io/_posts/2024-4-9-Shell-Upgrades.md

 export TERM=xterm-256color
 # Press Enter a few times and clear screen
 ```
-Upgrading A Unix Shell With zsh
+Upgrading A Linux Shell With zsh
 Sometimes things fail.
 The above will not always work and I have more often than I would like to admit gotten a bricked shell with the commands above.
 If you are using Kali Linux there is a good chance that your zsh shell is breaking things.
 Use the following command to verify if you are running zsh.

 ```